gtraines/comando/README.md

 an Arduino that turned into anything but 'simple'?
 This project is meant to solve a few goals

-1. make calling commands on an arduino from a computer (and vice versa) easy
+1. make calling commands on an Arduino from a computer (and vice versa) easy
 2. remove the need to write serial protocols for transferring common datatypes
-3. allow simultaneuous use of multiple protocols (e.g. debug and command)
+3. allow simultaneous use of multiple protocols (e.g. debug and command)

 The initial inspiration came from an attempt to use cmdmessenger and finding it difficult to send simple datatypes (i.e. floats).